tedstreete/opi-prov-life/PROVISIONING.md

 ### sZTP Configuration

-This section shows what ZTP commands are supported on DPUs:
+This section shows what ZTP commands are supported on DPU/IPUs:

 - `ztp status --verbose`
   - Use the verbose option to display more detailed information.